 On this page:

 Midwives, Nurses, Obstetricians and support staff provide maternity care at St George’s University Hospitals NHS Foundation Trust.
 Services include early pregnancy assessment unit, antenatal care which includes a range of services from midwifery led to specialist midwifery and obstetric services.
 St Georges offers homebirth and birth centre care, a day assessment unit and fetal medicine unit for those women with complications.
-Postnatal care is continued for hospital to home and various clinical are held in the community to support transition to parenthood.
+Postnatal care is continued from hospital to home and various clinics are held in the community to support transition to parenthood.
 This year almost 5200 babies were born at the unit.

 Bringing forms of identification to your first maternity appointment